rgluys/Python-Fundamentals/README.md

 ![linearlookupBigO1](linearlookupBigO1.png)

-**Time Complexity:**  A while statement that loops through the possible winning combinations.
+**Time Complexity:**  A while statement, that loops through the possible winning combinations, is called.
 If a winning combination is determined to be true (and if the sign is set to the player) the application prints that the game has ended and the player won.
 If the sign that represents the PC is set then the application prints that the PC won and the game is over.
-THe print functions are O(1) operations.
+The print functions are O(1) operations as they take the same time to complete with each call.
 The if and when statements are linear expressions which are, in Big O notation, O(1).
 Because the worst case amongst all operations is O(1), this function will perform in O(1) Big O representation.

 **Space Complexity:**.
-The print and variable set opertaions requre constant space.
+The print and variable set operations require constant space.
 This function has a space complexity represented as O(1).

 ![linearlookupBigO2](linearlookupBigO2.png)